Queens Apartment Loans

 - Assumability and Supplemental Financing.
 Fannie Mae allows their loans to be assumed by a qualified borrower.
 They also have a program which allows borrowers the ability to come back and borrow additional funds during the life of the loan (subordinate financing).

-Queens Apartment Lending with Banks and Other Programs
+Queens Apartment Loans with Banks and Other Programs

 While the agencies (Fannie Mae, Freddie Mac and HUD) offer some excellent programs, not every apartment loan applicant qualifies for these programs.
 We have many excellent choices for these loans with our correspondent banks, credit unions, insurance companies and private lenders.
 Some examples of these loans include: